raspberrypilearning/focus-on-the-prize/en/step_1.md

 title: Additional information for educators
 ---

+You can find the completed project [here](http://rpf.io/p/en/focus-on-the-prize-get){:target="_blank"}.

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/focus-on-the-prize/print){:target="_blank"}.

-Here is a link to the solution to this project [rpf.io/p/en/focus-on-the-prize-get](http://rpf.io/p/en/focus-on-the-prize-get).

 --- /collapse ---